amoghgarg20/Summary-Generator/server/README.md

 ```
 flask run
 ```
+6. To setup the client, go to your preferred web browser and under `Manage Extensions` turn on the `Developer Mode`.

+7. Then from the `Load Unpacked` option upload the `client` directory and then the extension will be added to the browser.

 <b> Note : </b> -> Remember to run the server before starting client.

 -> While selecting a media stream, choose a tab since audio can only be recorded through a tab (MediaRecorder API restrictions)